ublue-os/website/docs/index.md

 - Act as a proving ground for new ideas around the Linux desktop
 - Help new contributors to start their cloud native and open source journeys no matter their skill level

-Our images offer GNOME, KDE, XFXE, LXQt, and MATE, with more being added on the regular.
+Our images offer GNOME, KDE, XFCE, LXQt, and MATE, with more being added on the regular.
 Our NVIDIA images offer a unique blend of reliability and ease of use that you won't find anywhere else.

 ## Usage